Research Groups Organic Chemistry

 Glycoprocessing enzyme inhibition and mechanism.
 Exploring enzyme systems.
 Novel drug delivery systems.
 Synthesis and use of glycoproteins.
 Glycoside and oligosaccharide synthesis.

-Top: Science: Chemistry: Organic: Research Groups: D
+Top: Science: Chemistry: Organic: Research Groups

 • Donohoe Group - Asymmetric synthesis and the application of stereoselectve oxidation organic and reduction research groups reactions to total synthesis.